 but does not include anything declared by the regulations not to be goods for the purposes of this Code.

-“goods mortgage” means a mortgage over goods.
+goods mortgage means a mortgage over goods.

-“Government Consumer Agency” means the person who, or body which, has by law the functions of the Government Consumer Agency under this Code.
+Government Consumer Agency means the person who, or body which, has by law the functions of the Government Consumer Agency under this Code.

-“guarantee” includes an indemnity (other than one arising under a contract of insurance).
+guarantee includes an indemnity (other than one arising under a contract of insurance).

-“guarantee document” means the document or documents setting out the terms of a guarantee.
+guarantee document means the document or documents setting out the terms of a guarantee.

-“guarantor” includes a prospective guarantor.
+guarantor includes a prospective guarantor.

-“insolvent” means —
+insolvent means —

 (a) in the case of a natural person—a person who is an insolvent under administration within the meaning of the Corporations Law; or